nicatempleton/HAL9000/README.md

 Phase 1: Base Operating System (Fedora Server 44)
 The Context
-Before configuring the compute layers, the base headless operating system must be flashed to the GMKtec hardware to provide a modern Linux kernel capable of supporting the RDNA 3.5 architecture.
+Before configuring the compute layers, the base headless operating system must be flashed to the hardware to provide a modern Linux kernel capable of supporting the RDNA 3.5 architecture.

 Deployment Commands
 Flash the Fedora Server 44 ISO to a USB drive.

-Boot the GMKtec mini PC from the USB.
+Boot the mini PC from the USB.

-In the installer, select the 1TB NVMe SSD, configure your local network settings, set the hostname to HAL9000, and create your primary administrator user profile.
+In the installer, select the 1TB NVMe SSD, configure your local network settings, set the hostname to [HOSTNAME], and create your primary administrator user profile.

 Complete the installation and boot into the terminal.